abhijithajayan121-sketch/useless_project_temp/README.md

 !Build
-*initially we tried a prototype wit ha narduino uno and then used an esp 32 dev module to run the fully iot based arrognt calculator
+*initially we tried a prototype with an arduino uno and then upgraded to an esp 32 dev module to run the fully iot based arrognt calculator , that communicated with the esp via wifi.
 <img width="899" height="1599" alt="arduino" src="https://github.com/user-attachments/assets/f49ad127-67c6-4def-a837-709c7b045ab8" />
 *